-Multiple sclerosis is not contagious, so you can't catch it from someone who has it.
+Nobody knows exactly why a person gets multiple sclerosis.
+It is not contagious, so you can't catch it from someone who has it.
 And it's not hereditary.
 That means the disease is not passed on directly from one generation to the next, like eye color.

 But your chances of developing MS are greater if a close relative, such as a parent or sibling, has it.
 Scientists are still studying why.

 When people begin to experience what could be early signs of MS, such as vision or balance problems, doctors will take a careful history and do a complete physical exam.
 Since there is no one test that can determine if a person has MS, the doctor may order several tests, including blood tests, cerebrospinal fluid (the fluid that surrounds the brain and spinal cord) tests, and brain scans.

 A brain MRI, or magnetic resonance imaging test, lets a doctor check for evidence of scars in the brain and spinal cord by taking detailed pictures of these body areas.